-August 1, 201 15 Novemb er 1, 2014 Unrealized gains on securities classified as short-term investments \$ 4 485 \$ 541 Unrealized losses on securities classified as short-term investments (2 236) (407) Net unrealized gains (losses) on securities classified as short-term investments \$ 2 249 \$ 134
+Aug ıst 1, 2015 November 1, 2014 Unrealized gains on securities classified as short-term investments \$ 485 \$ 541 Unrealized losses on securities classified as short-term investments (236) (407) Net unrealized gains (losses) on securities classified as short-term investments \$ 249 \$ 134

 As of August 1, 2015, the Company held 79 investment securities, 14 of which were in an unrealized loss position with gross unrealized loss of \$0.2 million and an aggregate fair value of \$510.9 million.
 As of November 1, 2014, the Company held 66 investment securities, 18 of which were in an unrealized loss position with gross unrealized loss of \$0.4 million and an aggregate fair value of \$694.7 million.
 These unrealized losses were primarily related to corporate obligations that earn lower interest rates than current market rates.
 None of these investments have been in a loss position for more than twelve months.
-As b) The amortization of pension components is included in the computation of net periodic pension cost.
-For further information see Note 13, Retirement Plans, contained in Item 8 of the Annual Report on Form 10-K for the fiscal year ended November 1, 2014.

-the Company does not intend to sell these investments and it is unlikely that the Company will be required to sell the investments before recovery of their amortized basis, which will be at maturity, the Company does not consider those investments to be other-than-temporarily impaired at August 1, 2015 and November 1, 2014.
+As the Company does not intend to sell these investments and it is unlikely that the Company will be required to sell the investments before recovery of their amortized basis, which will be at maturity, the Company does not consider those investments to be other-than-temporarily impaired at August 1, 2015 and November 1, 2014.